tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Setting-a-Storage-Analytics-Data-Retention-Policy.md

 # Setting a Storage Analytics data retention policy

 By default, Storage Analytics will not delete any logging or metrics data.
-Blobs and table entities will continue to be written until the shared 20 TB limit is reached.
-Once the 20 TB limit is reached, Storage Analytics will stop writing new data and will not resume until free space is available.
-This 20 TB limit is independent of the total limit for your storage account.
+Blobs and table entities will continue to be written until the shared 20 TiB limit is reached.
+Once the 20 TiB limit is reached, Storage Analytics will stop writing new data and will not resume until free space is available.
+This 20 TiB limit is independent of the total limit for your storage account.
 For more information on storage account limits, see [Azure Storage Scalability and Performance Targets](/azure/storage/storage-scalability-targets).

  There are two ways to delete Storage Analytics data: by manually making deletion requests or by setting a data retention policy.
 Manual requests to delete Storage Analytics data are billable, but delete requests resulting from a retention policy are not billable.